how it all started.

 The 100 pairs of boots Kalle originally imported grew to a limited size run of 1,100 newly-designed, FUBUKI-branded pairs, and it seemed the company was well on its way.
 But then the Covid-19 Pandemic hit and everything temporarily halted.
 With global markets and supply chains at a standstill, the two founders were forced to take corporate jobs while simultaneously attempting to keep their newly launched business afloat.

 While things looked bleak in the early months of the pandemic, news of the boots was percolating just below the surface in ski towns around the world.
-A few well-known athletes and photographers were seen wearing the fun, funky, colorful boots with the penguin logo, and mountain communities took notice.
+A few well-known athletes and photographers were seen wearing the fun, funky, colorful boots, and mountain communities took notice.

 Soon, Christofer began fielding more calls for FUBUKI than for his day job while at his corporate office.
 It became clear that FUBUKI was no longer a side hustle, but the founders’ full-time commitment.
 In 2021, FUBUKI manufactured 10,000 pairs - they sold out before the end of the season.
 In 2022, they more than doubled that, and plan to double again the following season.
 Today, FUBUKI is sold in more than 120 stores across 13 countries.

 However, Kalle and Christofer are not PowerPoint people (there’s a reason they launched a boot company rather than pursuing jobs in the finance world after business school).
 FUBUKI is a tangible outlet, growing and challenging them every day, that connects the two friends to the soul of the outdoor industry and enables them to work and live within the global mountain community.
 Kalle and Christofer are entrepreneurs, creatives, and small business owners; but first and foremost, they are skiers.